TrueSparrowSystems/ghost-hosting-cli/README.md

 npm install

 npm run watch
 // OR  npm run get && npm run build
 ```

-Run `./run deploy` in a new terminal window.
+Run `./run deploy` in a new terminal window to deploy the stack.

+Use `./run destroy` to destroy the deployed stack.